raid-guild/quiver/packages/website/docs/getting-started.md

   theme: "dark",
 };

-const DEFAULT_NETWORK = 1; // Used to switch to if the user is on an unsupported network
+const DEFAULT_CHAIN_ID = "0x1"; // Used to switch to if the user is on an unsupported network

 const App = () => (
   <>